questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 introduces parameters that users may configure server-wide or specific to a table.
 These parameters specify how long to keep incoming data in memory and how often to merge and commit incoming data to disk.
-The two parameters that are relevant for high-cardinality data ingestion are commit `lag` and the maximum uncommitted rows.
+The two parameters that are relevant for high-cardinality data ingestion are commit lag and the maximum uncommitted rows.

 Lag refers to the expected maximum lateness of incoming data relative to the newest timestamp value.
-When records arrive at the database with timestamp values that are out-of-order by the value specified in the commit lag, sort and merge commits will be executed.
+When records arrive at the database with timestamp values out-of-order by the value specified in the commit lag, sort and merge commits are executed.
 Additionally, the maximum uncommitted rows can be set on a table which is a threshold for the maximum number of rows to keep in memory before sorting and committing data.
-The benefit of these parameters is that the frequency of commits can be minimized depending on the characteristics of the incoming data:
+The benefit of these parameters is we can minimize the frequency of commits depending on the characteristics of the incoming data:

 ```questdb-sql
 alter table cpu set param commitLag=50us;